Life Insurance for New Parents: The Complete Sleep Easy Guide

 What it does: Pays a lump sum when you're diagnosed with a serious illness—even if you survive and eventually return to work.

-Why new parents need it: When you're fighting cancer, recovering from a heart attack, or managing early MS, you can't be thinking about money.
-Trauma insurance gives you breathing room to focus on treatment and recovery without financial stress.
+Why new parents commonly consider it: When you're fighting cancer, recovering from a heart attack, or managing early MS, financial stress can compound an already difficult situation.
+Trauma insurance is designed to give breathing room to focus on treatment and recovery.

 Commonly covered conditions: